CARING FOR YOUR NEW PUPPY

 What does it mean to have a registered puppy?

 Breeder registration and puppy registration are handled separately.
 A registered breeder is recognized by that registry as compliant with their standards.
-Each registry has different standards, so it is important to make sure that your breeder is inspected by the USDA.

 When a puppy is registered, it means that registry recognizes its pedigree and bloodline as being accurate.
 A puppy registered as a purebred is recognized by that registry as having a pure bloodline.